gosub-com/Zurfur/README.md

 * Span: A memory slice that cannot be stored on the heap or passed to async functions
 * Forward Reference: A pointer to an interior struct passed **into** a function
-* Return Reference: A pointer to an interior struct passed **out of** a function, implmeneted as a fat pointer (pointer to object and pointer to interior struct)
+* Return Reference: A pointer to an interior struct passed **out of** a function, implemeneted as a fat pointer (pointer to object and pointer to interior struct)

 A distinction is made between forward references and return references because the GC needs